yokwejuste/disc-unconference-2025-projects/unconference/navigating-funding-landscape.md

 * Having a "roadmap, vision/mission/goals" ready (Kate).
 * Understanding what funders have supported in the past to identify potential alignment (Eunice).

-### apacity Building as Infrastructure and the Importance of Practice
+### Capacity Building as Infrastructure and the Importance of Practice

 The session explored the concept of capacity building as infrastructure, recognising that the human and financial infrastructure needed for successful grant writing is often lacking and difficult to transfer through traditional teaching.
 IreneR raised the question of "how can we create spaces for practice on smaller scales?
 What kind of learning spaces are needed to develop skills and how can we think about capacity building as infrastructure itself?"